-After removal, you are not allowed to return to the United States – that is, you become "inadmissible" -- for a number of years.
+After removal, you will not be not allowed to return to the United States (you become "inadmissible") for a number of years.
 The exact term of your inadmissibility depends on the reason for which you were deported.
 Most people become inadmissible for ten years, but the term can range from five years to permanent (as is the case for aggravated felons).

 Voluntary departure allows you to leave the United States within a certain time period on your own, rather than under a removal order.
-You can request voluntary departure either from ICE (even before you're in court proceedings) or from the Immigration Judge (IJ), either at the beginning or end of removal proceedings.
+You have to actually ask for it, though.
+One can request voluntary departure either from ICE, assuming you're in contact with them (and even before you're in court proceedings) or from the immigration judge, either at the beginning or end of removal proceedings.
 It is described as a discretionary form of relief, meaning that an applicant is not necessarily entitled to it.

-The law itself contains certain eligibility requirements, among them that aliens convicted of certain crimes cannot be granted voluntary departure.
-If you're in court proceedings, it's easier to get voluntary departure at the beginning of proceedings -- in which case you give up all your other possible avenues for relief -- than at the end.
-Even if you meet the basic eligibility requirements for voluntary departure, the immigration officer or judge is also allowed to consider whether he or she believes you deserve it.
+The law itself contains certain eligibility requirements, among them that people convicted of certain crimes cannot be granted voluntary departure.
+If you're in immigration court proceedings, it's easier to get voluntary departure at the beginning—in which case you give up all your other possible avenues for relief—than at the end.
+Even if you meet the basic eligibility requirements for voluntary departure, the immigration officer or judge is also allowed to consider whether you really deserve it.

-The best thing about voluntary departure may be that you have the dignity of arranging for your own departure, without having to travel under the control of immigration agents.
+The best thing about voluntary departure might be gaining the dignity of arranging for your own departure, without having to travel under the control of immigration agents.
 However, you also have to pay your own expenses, often starting with a bond to guarantee that you'll return home by the stated date.